zjruff/pycnet-audio/docs/index.rst

 Mode
 ++++

 When you run the ``pycnet`` command, you almost always need to supply a mode and a target directory, in that order.
-Again, the **mode** is a single lowercase word that indicates what you want pycnet to do.
+Again, the **mode** is typically a single lowercase word that indicates what you want pycnet to do.

 Here is the full list of acceptable modes and what each of them does: